College of Science and Health > Academics > Biological Sciences > Graduate Programs > Biological Sciences (MS)

 You’ll take two years of coursework, including eight core courses.
 You’ll also complete first-year and final examinations, and a thesis.

 of Biological Sciences graduates were employed, continuing their education or pursuing other goals within six months of graduation.

-MS students are provided with a tuition waiver and hired as teaching assistants for the duration of the program.
+MS students are hired as teaching assistants for the duration of the program, for which they are provided a tuition waiver and stipend.

 For more information about applying, contact The Office of Graduate Admission for DePaul’s College of Science and Health at